-Here it is, before I set up my evening schedule I was luck to get the kitchen cleaned up after dinner.
+Here it is before I set up my evening schedule I was lucky to get the kitchen cleaned up after dinner.
 Now I'm able to pick up the house, clean the kitchen, prep for tomorrow, and have a nicely structured evening.
 That has lead to a productive morning.

 As you were able to see in the photos I showed you, my productivity tripled.

 I started my evenings out basically sitting around wasting time.
 Instead of being a doer I was being a wisher.

 I was sitting around wishing that I could have a highly productive evening.
 Now, I am a doer.
 Doing all of those things that need to be done.